 Roll out onto a pastry board or other suitable surface to a thickness of about 5 mm.
 Either form into small circles by hand or use a biscuit cutter.
 Place on a non-stick baking parchment on a metal baking sheet.

-The shortbread biscuits can be stored in an airtight container for a few days, but if you wish to keep some of them any longer then I find that it is better to freeze them.
+- If you wish to keep them any longer it is better to freeze them.

 Ingredients